KG700/spectator-coding-assignment/README.md

 - Make the height of the top 3 articles responsive so that the height gets smaller as the screen gets smaller.
 At the moment the gap between these articles widens as the screen gets smaller.
 - Add grey line break between the top 3 articles
 - Make the 2nd & 3rd articles smaller and appear side-by-side to emphasis the top story a bit more
+- Add a thumbnail sized article image on the right-hand-side of each article list item when the screen size is a certain width

 ### Features
 - When screen-size is small, navigation bar should be swapped for a burger menu which opens up a side drawer with the navigation items in a list